-Our results indicate that risks are region and crop specific and are in line with findings of previous model intercomparison studies (Asseng et al., 2014; Rosenzweig et al., 2013).
-While high-latitude regions may benefit, median projections for local yields in large parts of the tropical land area are found to be negatively affected already at 1.5°C. Risks increase substantially, if effects of CO2-fertilization are less substantial or counter-acted by other factors such as extreme temperature response, land degradation or nitrogen limitation (Rosenzweig et al., 2013; Bodirsky and Müller, 2014; Bodirsky et al., 2014).
-In a statistical analysis of climate impacts on wheat and barley yields in Europe, Moore and Lobell (2015) report an overall negative contribution of climatic factors in line with findings of a meta-analysis by Asseng et al. (2014), which questions the positive effects projected in our CO2-ensemble for this region and further support our approach of singling out noCO2-ensemble projections.
-Given that a 1.5°C warming might be reached already around 2030, our findings underscore the risks of global crop yield reductions due to climate impacts outlined by Lobell and Tebaldi (2014), while giving further indications for the regional diversity of climate impacts with tropical regions being a hot-spot for climate impacts on local agricultural yields (Müller et al., 2014).
+- a 1.5°C and 2°C warming.
+While substantial uncertainty renders a differentiation between impacts at 1.5°C and 2°C warming difficult in most world regions, a clear signal emerges for the noCO2-ensemble, that may serve as a high-risk illustration of potential climate impacts on agricultural production.
+In the noCO2-ensemble, local yields are projected to decrease between 1.5°C and 2°C for all crop types. - 25 Our results indicate that risks are region and crop specific and are in line with findings of previous model intercomparison studies (Asseng et al., 2014; Rosenzweig et al., 2013).
+While high-latitude regions may benefit, median projections for local yields in large parts of the tropical land area are found to be negatively affected already at 1.5 °C and risks increase substantially, if effects of CO_2 -fertilization are less substantial or counter-acted by other factors such as extreme temperature response, land degradation or nitrogen limitation (Rosenzweig et al., 2013; Bodirsky and Müller, 2014; Bodirsky et al., 2014).
+In a statistical analysis of climate impacts on wheat and barley yields in Europe, Moore and Lobell (2015) report an overall negative contribution of climatic factors in line with findings of a meta-analysis by Asseng et al. (2014), which questions the positive effects projected in our CO_2 -ensemble for this region and further support the risk framework of assessing future projections including no CO_2 -ensemble projections adopted here.
+Given that a 1.5 °C warming might be reached already around 2030, our findings underscore the risks of global crop yield reductions due to climate impacts outlined by Lobell and Tebaldi (2014), while giving further indications for the regional diversity of climate impacts with tropical regions being a hot-spot for climate impacts on local agricultural yields (Müller et al., 2014).